raulsangonzalo/MusicianSuite/README.md

 To use python MusicDatabase.py

 Executable to be compiled soon.
+Only tested in Windows 10.